binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 The following attack was the last of five that I demonstrated at WDCNZ in 2015.
 The [previous demo](#wdcnz-demo-4) of that series will provide some additional context and it is probably best to look at it first if you have not already.

-You can find the video of how it is played out [here](https://www.youtube.com/watch?v=1EvwwYiMrV4).
+You can find the video of how it is played out at [http://youtu.be/1EvwwYiMrV4](http://youtu.be/1EvwwYiMrV4).

 I> ## Synopsis
 I>